EliezerFioti/EliezerFioti/README.md

 - 👋 Hi, I’m @EliezerFioti
 - 👀 I’m interested in Java development and soccer(If anyone cares)
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently Improving my knowledge of Data Structures, Algorithms and unit testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: www.linkedin.com/in/eliezer-fioti-8b4345276, eliezerfioti@gmail.com